If you’ve access to high-speed fiber connections from Google and AT&T, you are supposed to confuse about choosing between the two.

 - A better pricing structure

-- Doesn’t have any kind of hidden fees
+- Doesn’t have any hidden fees

 - Lesser downtime